404pilot/DemoX/notes/Linux.md

 find /dir -type f -exec chmod 644 {} \;
 find /dir -type f -name "*.sh" -exec chmod 744{} \;

-# X means only giving eXecutable permission for directories and shell scripts
+# X means only giving eXecutable permission for directories
+# and don't change a file's executable permission (it is what it was)
 chmod -R u=rwX,g=rX,o=rX .
 ```